-This playground easily became a favorite.
+This playground quickly became a favorite.
 On a few occasions we have randomly met other kids, usually younger, who were quick to befriend Jasper.
 We are endeared to any place that comes with friends.
 And friends tend to be younger, or girls, or bring their own differences, just like Jasper.

 Other physical activities are hard.
 Jumping is hard, Jasper works on jumping at aquatic OT (visual fields).
 Swings, monkey bars, and turning a cartwheel at gymnastics is hard.
-How do you explain cartwheel to a child with CVI? (complexity, latency, movement)
+How do you explain cartwheel to a child with CVI? (complexity, latency, movement).

 * * *

 On this day, we stopped to play on our way home.
 Actually not on our way home.
-The park is on the opposite side of town, out of our way, yet we made a detour for it.
+The park is on the opposite side of town, out of the way, yet we made a detour for it.

 As a baby, Jasper became uneasy with the movement of swings.
 In the last year or so, he has taken a fresh interest in swinging, and seeks them out.
 After exploring the play structure, riding down the slide a few times, grabbing onto a yellow monkey bar (preferred color) before retreating (visual fields), he made his way over to the swing set.

 Half a dozen other kids played on the swings.
 One mom pushed two kids on the typical swings.
 Some other, older kids took over the chair swings that are supposed to be reserved for children with disabilities who need core and trunk support.
 They stood up on the blue plastic swings, jerking them back and forth, side to side, violently.